 - Mirrorless.
 This is a hot take that’ll agitate the purists, but mirrorless composite your shot in real time -- the screen shows your final image.
 That knowledge saves an incredible amount of time and wasted snaps.

 We use a Canon 6D (full frame) and Sony A6000 (crop sensor, mirrorless).
 And we’ve recently turned to an iPhone 13 Pro Max for its incredible HDR, wide angle, and computational abilities.
 It’s not a better hero shot, but it is a better “point and shoot” for bulk photos like stock exterior and interior shots.

 The Best Lens for Car Photography

 You want a fast prime lens.
 I recommend at least an f1.8.
-The fast lens allows for a nice shallow depth of field -- the motion blur behind the vehicle.
+A fast lens gives a nice shallow depth of field -- the blur behind the vehicle.
 Turn down the ISO, turn up the aperture (I’m normally shooting f1.8-2.2), and adjust the shutter for the right composition.
 The fast lens also gives great dusk shots allowing plenty of light to the camera.

 iPhone / Android Car Photography Tips